-1. First, select one of our Presentation templates.
+First, select one of our Presentation templates.
 Kindly note that PowerPoint export feature is only available in the Presentation format, and not other formats.

 Some limitations to PowerPoint Export

 - Grouping: Items that have been grouped in Piktochart won’t be grouped in the exported file.

 - Charts and maps: They can only be rendered as images.

 - SVG export: Some SVG files may contain complicated content.
 Hence, they will be exported as a PNG instead of an editable SVG.